antag99/TExtract/README.md

 Ensure that 'Automatically add comments for new methods and types' is enabled.

 ### License ###
-TExtract is available under the MIT License, but it incorporates some Third-Party software available under other licenses:
+TExtract is available under the MIT License, except for some Third-Party software available under other licenses:

 It incorporates the [PNGJ library](https://github.com/leonbloy/pngj), available under the "Apache License".
 It incorporates [Apache Commons IO](https://commons.apache.org/proper/commons-io/), available under the Apache License, version 2.0.
 It incorporates parts of [FFmpeg](ffmpeg.org), available under the GNU LGPL version 2.1 or later.
+It incorporates [MinLog](https://github.com/EsotericSoftware/minlog), available under the 3-Clause BSD License.
 It incorperates the `WinRegistry.java' file from Apache NPanday, available under the Apache License, version 2.0.
 It also incorporates some files from MonoGame:
  - `LzxDecoder.cs`, dual-licensed under GNU LGPL version 2.1 and MS-PL (LICENSE.MS-PL).